* Company filed liquidation request early Friday

 When Hostess filed for bankruptcy protection in January of this year the company said it must withdraw from multi-employer pension plans, address legacy health and welfare costs and secure new capital to modernize its operations.

 The company has spent the last several months battling for wage cuts and other concessions from 12 unions representing Hostess workers.
-At one point earlier this year, Hostess had a potential outside equity investor lined up, but failure to gain pension relief from the Teamsters killed that option, the company said in its court filing Friday.
+At one point earlier this year, Hostess had a potential outside equity investor lined up, but failure to gain pension relief from the International Brotherhood of Teamsters union killed that option, the company said in its court filing on Friday.

 The company submitted offers to both the Teamsters and the bakery union in August, in what the company said was a final effort to save the company.
 The Teamsters accepted the proposal but the bakery union balked.